 Blossom Lakes Trail is a 5.5 mile lightly trafficked out and back trail located near Murray, Idaho that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from June until October.
 Dogs are also able to use this trail.

 Such a beautiful payoff when you get to the lake, but OMG talk about uphill!!!
 This hike is quite the climb.
 Go in the summer.
 You will be covered in sweat by the time you get there and won't even mind that the lake is freezing cold!
 Much more challenging trail than the nearby Revett Lake, even though the lakes are almost identical.